carlDguez19/odinBattleship2/README.md

 `Battlship` is a modular, and responsive layout program designed with screen size breakpoints in mind.

-Scroll bar drift, DOM element alignment, logic and DOM synchronization, and game state bugs were encountered and learned from
+Scroll bar drift, DOM element alignment, logic and DOM synchronization, and game state bugs were encountered⸺and learned from⸺

 during this project.
-This project is a reflection of resilience, clarity, but most importantly, relentless persistance.
-This
+This project is a reflection of resilience, clarity, and above all, relentless persistance.

-is the culmination of not only months of debugging and learning from mistakes, but the culmination of a few years of relearning
+This is the culmination of debugging and learning from mistakes, and also of years of relearning how to program after brain surgery.

-how to program after brain surgery.
-This project was complex, but thanks to that complexity, I feel my undertanding of coding
+The complexity was intimidating but through it, I feel my undertanding of coding has been expanded by lightyears.
+Im looking forward to

-has been expanded by lightyears.
-Im looking forward to what comes next.
+what comes next.

 ## Features

 - CSS architecture with detailed class naming, modularized based on UI
 - Responsive breakpoint design
 - DOM element alignment and containment strategies
-- Scroll bar, DOM element alignment, logic and DOM synchronization, and game state bug mitigation
+- Mitigation of scroll bar drift, DOM element alignment, logic and DOM synchronization, and game state bugs
 - Smooth UI with ease of use interactions

 ## Installation